 Dr Evdokimos Konstantinidis is the leader of the Assistive Technologies and Silver Science Research Group in the Lab of Medical Physics, Aristotle University of Thessaloniki.
 He received the Diploma in electronic engineering from the Technological Educational Institute of Thessaloniki, in 2004, the M.Sc. degree in medical informatics in 2008 from the Aristotle University of Thessaloniki, Greece and the Ph.D. degree in the Laboratory of Medical Physics of Medicine, School of Health Sciences, Aristotle University of Thessaloniki, Greece in 2015.
 His research interests lie predominately in the area of medical informatics, particularly within assistive technologies (silverscience, silvergaming, mobile health)

-Giancarlo Caratti has been working at the European Commission (EC) during most of his professional career until September 2021, when he kept a senior advisory role at the EC and built, with other associates, a company promoting the dissemination of art and culture via digital technologies.
-His last managerial assignment at the EC was Head for Intellectual Property and Technology Transfer [a unit of the Joint Research Centre (JRC) which manages the EC’s intellectual properties and promotes innovation via technology transfer], where he developed close cooperation with ENoLL leading to the signature of a MoU covering many research areas such as transport, regulatory research and data harmonisation.
+Giancarlo Caratti di Lanzacco has been working at the European Commission (EC) during most of his professional career until September 2021, when he kept a senior advisory role at the EC and joined Crossmedia Europe, a new company promoting dissemination of art and culture via digital and web technologies, which builds on CT Crossmedia’s success worldwide in the production of digital immersive exhibition.
+His last assignment at the EC was Head for Intellectual Property and Technology Transfer Unit, which manages the EC’s intellectual properties and promotes innovation via technology transfer.
+This Unit was integrated in JRC’s “Competence” Directorate, where both the European Bauhaus and foresight programme were initiated.
 In 2013 Mr Caratti was appointed as Deputy Commissioner General for the EU participation in the World Expo Milano 2015 and Head of the relevant EU task force.
-In his previous assignments, Mr Caratti managed other central JRC units, namely: "Institutional and International Relations", "Enlargement" and "Policy Support Strategy".
-Mr Caratti started his career at the European Commission in 1986 within the unit "Renewable Energy R&D".
-In 1996 he became Advisor to the Director of the Institute for Prospective Technological Studies in Seville in charge of coordination of the scientific work programme and stakeholder relations.
-Mr Caratti's educational background is on mechanical engineering with specialisation on energy systems.
-Before joining the Commission he worked as researcher and teaching assistant at the Faculties of Engineering of Florence and Pisa and spent one year as visiting scholar at the Georgia Institute of Technology to carry out research on energy modelling.
+In his previous assignments, Mr Caratti's educational background is on mechanical engineering with specialisation on energy systems.
+Before joining the Commission, he worked as researcher and teaching assistant at the Faculties of Engineering of Florence and Pisa and spent one year as visiting scholar at the Georgia Institute of Technology to carry out research on energy modelling.
 He also worked for two years at Techint, Italy's largest private engineering company based in Milan.
 Mr Caratti has over 60 publications in international conferences, journals, etc. and is editor of various technical books.